All Episodes

 And perhaps too many in Washington believe that as well.

-So just as I've pursued these Measures here at home, so has the United States worked with many nations to curb the excesses of capitalism.
+So, just as I've pursued these measures here at home, so has the United States worked with many nations to curb the excesses of capitalism.

 Not to punish wealth, but to prevent repeated crises that can destroy it.

-And advanced economies like my own unions have been undermined.
+In advanced economies like my own, unions have been undermined, and many manufacturing jobs have disappeared.

-Surely we can rally our nations to solidarity while recognizing equal treatment for all communities, whether it's a religious minority in Myanmar or an ethnic minority in Burundi, or a racial minority right here in the United States.
+Surely we can rally our nations to solidarity while recognizing equal treatment for all communities, whether it's a religious minority in Myanmar or an ethnic minority in Burundi or a racial minority right here in the United States.

 For the first time in my adult life, I am proud of my country because it feels like hope is finally making a comeback.